This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Thin Cylinders”.

 Explanation: In thin cylindrical shells, the stresses are uniformly distributed throughout the wall.
 The type of stresses developed in thin cylinders is hoop stress and longitudinal stress.
 Ex: water supply mains, oil tanks, steam boilers and gas pipes.

-4. In _________ shells, the stress distribution is not uniform over thickness of the material.
+4. In _________ shells, the stress distribution is not uniform over the thickness of the material.

 Explanation: A cylinder in which the wall thickness is greater than 1 / 20 of internal diameter it is called the thick cylinder.